OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:13

-Now in the fourteenth year of King Hezekiah,
+In the fourteenth year of King Hezekiah,
-Sennacherib king of Assyria came up against all the fortified cities of Judah and seized them.
+Sennacherib king of Assyria advanced against all the fortified cities of Judah and captured them.

 ## 2 Kings 18:14